12 Best Dumbbell Oblique Exercises for a Stronger Core

 1. Dumbbell Side Bend

-The dumbbell side bend is effective at targeting the internal and external obliques, strengthening the lateral flexion of your spine, improving spinal mobility, and helping to develop a strong and stable core.
+The dumbbell side bends effectively target the internal and external obliques, strengthen the lateral flexion of your spine, improve spinal mobility, and help to develop a strong and stable core.

 Dumbbell Side Bend